EXPERIENCE

 Topics Covered:

-• The Osirian myth: death, dismemberment, and rebirth
+The Osirian myth: death, dismemberment, and renewal

-Temple Practice: The Burial Chamber of Transformation
+Temple Practice (Online): The Burial Chamber of Transformation

 Module 3